Sparse Linear Ensemble Systems and Structural Controllability: Introduction

+The importance of the structures of motifs is in the belief that these structures are essential for certain functions to be achieved.
+The function of our interest in this paper is a fundamental one in control theory, namely, controllability.

 When it comes to engineering, the framework of controlling an ensemble of relatively small-sized networks complements existing methods for controlling large-scale multi-agent systems.
-These existing methods rely on the use of leader-follower hierarchies~\cite{baillieul2003information,rahmani2009controllability,pasqualetti2014controllability,chen2019controlling}.
-More specifically, the controller steers the network by controlling only a few leading agents and, meanwhile, let the followers obey certain local feedback control laws.
-However, a long-standing issue is that a larger networked system tends to be more fragile and less scalable.
-Attacks to the leading agents or failures in critical communication links can prevent the entire system from being controllable.
-The ensemble control framework~\eqref{eq:begin} provides an alternative: Rather than controlling a large complex network, one can control a large population of small ones.
-Thus, the framework is by nature robust: Malfunctions of nodes or links affect only the corresponding individual systems without touching the others.
+Many existing methods rely on the use of leader-follower hierarchies~\cite{baillieul2003information,rahmani2009controllability,pasqualetti2014controllability,chen2019controlling}; specifically, the controller steers the network by controlling only a few leading agents and, meanwhile, let the followers obey certain local feedback control laws.
+However, a larger networked system tends to be more fragile and less scalable; indeed, attacks to the leading agents or failures in critical communication links can prevent the entire system from being controllable.
+The ensemble control framework~\eqref{eq:begin} provides an alternative: Instead of controlling a large complex network, one can control a large population of small ones.
+Thus, the framework is by nature resilient: Malfunctions of nodes or links affect only the corresponding individual systems without touching the others.